DevOpsWithDimas/DevOpsWithDimas.github.io/_drafts/ansible/01-what-is-it-automation.markdown

 ---
+lang: ansible
+catalog_key: introduction
 title: "What is IT Automation?"
-lang: ansible
-authors:
-- dimasm93
 categories:
 - DevOps
 - IaC